 - Perform a mental health assessment (including a safety assessment), and treat promptly or refer as needed

-- Have a confidential discussion with Ben about his evolving sexual identity: especially around disclosing to his biological and/or host families versus keeping his issues private
+- Have a confidential discussion with Ben about his evolving sexual identity: especially around disclosing to his biological and/or host families versus keeping his identity and experiences private

-- If Ben agrees to disclose and discuss his sexual identity issues with either or both families:
+- If Ben wishes to disclose and discuss his sexual orientation issues with either or both families:

 - Provide family-centred education and resources around adolescent mental health, identity development and sexual identity development.